 If you do not meet the English language requirements, you may be eligible for our pre-sessional English programme which is taught at our Glasgow campus.

-Additional requirementsAll applicants must provide evidence demonstrating experience working with an appropriate client group (e.g. offenders, victims, or young people at risk of offending) in a forensic setting.
+Additional requirementsAll applicants must provide evidence demonstrating six months of direct experience working with an appropriate client group (e.g. offenders, victims, or young people at risk of offending) in a forensic setting.

 Application deadlineApplications must be received by 6 May 2019.